This is a common question that comes up and a logical extension to the article we just completed on whether you can build a tolerance to CBD.

 This is a really important piece to the long term puzzle.

 Most of the other effects are one-directional.
 Boost activity.
-Indefinitely.
+Agonist.

 The more of the substance, the more boosting.
 That's why you can overdose have serious health issues with many substances and medications.